Surface groups in uniform lattices of some semi-simple groups: Straight surfaces and limit maps

-\begin{definition}{\sc [Equivariant straight surfaces]} Let $\epsilon$ and $R$ be positive numbers.
-An $(\epsilon,R)$ {\em equivariant straight surface} is a pair $(\mc R,Z)$ where $\mc R$ is finite bipartite trivalent ribbon graph whose set of vertices is $V^-\sqcup V^-$, so that \begin{enumerate} \item Every edge $e$, is labelled by an element $Z(e)$ of $\mathcal Z\seR$.
-For convenience, we define the corresponding label of flag By an abuse of notation, we will talk about equivariant straight surfaces as triples $(\mathcal R, Z,W)$ even though $W$ is redundant. \item The labelling map from the link of a vertex $v$ is equivariant with respect to the order 3 symmetries:
+Observe that we have obvious $\G$-equivariant projections $\pi^\pm: Z\seR\mapsto P^\pm\seR$, and also denote by $\pi^\pm$ the resulting projection $\mathcal Z\seR\mapsto \mathcal P^\pm\seR$.
+An element of $\mathcal Z_{\epsilon,R}$ is called a {\em gluing}. \item A {\em perfect gluing} based at an element $q$ of $\mathcal P^\pm\seR$, is given by the class of a pair $(w, \varphi_1 \bJ_\alpha \bI_0 w)$, where $w=(\alpha,\beta,\gamma,t,s)$ is a representative in $P^\pm\seR$ of the class $q$ and $\bJ_\alpha$ is the reflexion of axis $\alpha$ defined in the beginning of paragraph \ref{def:refa}. \end{enumerate} \end{definition} With this definition at hand, we can now introduce the main object of this section: \begin{definition}{\sc [Equivariant straight surfaces]} Let $\epsilon$ and $R$ be positive numbers.
+An $(\epsilon,R)$ {\em equivariant straight surface} is a pair $(\mc R,Z)$ where $\mc R$ is a bipartite trivalent ribbon graph whose set of vertices is $V^-\sqcup V^-$, so that \begin{enumerate} \item Every edge $e$, is labeled by an element $Z(e)$ of $\mathcal Z\seR$.
+For convenience, we define the corresponding label of flag By an abuse of notation, we will talk about equivariant straight surfaces as triples $(\mathcal R, Z,W)$ even though $W$ is redundant. \item The labeling map from the link of a vertex $v$ is equivariant with respect to the order 3 symmetries:

 \end{enumerate} \end{definition}